-- Establishment and coordination of the Municipal Community Safety Forum. - Conduct Road Safety Campaigns to all stakeholders and community on road safety issues including - Multipurpose road blocks, and Speed camera operations, - ♣ Serving of warrant of arrests or any other traffic law enforcement function. - Crime prevention campaigns in support of SAPS programs in line with National Crime Prevention Strategy. - Support SAPS and other stakeholders in the establishment of Community Police Forums and its sustainability. - ♣ Establishment and implementation of the Municipal Integrated Transport Plan
+- 4 Establishment and coordination of the Municipal Community Safety Forum. - Conduct Road Safety Campaigns to all stakeholders and community on road safety issues including

+- Multipurpose road blocks, and Speed camera operations, - Serving of warrant of arrests or any other traffic law enforcement function.
+IDP/Budget for FY 2020/2021

+- Crime prevention campaigns in support of SAPS programs in line with National Crime Prevention Strategy. - Support SAPS and other stakeholders in the establishment of Community Police Forums and its sustainability. - 4 Establishment and implementation of the Municipal Integrated Transport Plan